liberatornyadundu280-ux/Java_learning_Journey/weekly_project/Inventory_Management_System/README.md

 mvn test
 ```

+## Persistence Improvements

+Recent updates made to the persistence layer:

+- SQLite foreign key enforcement is enabled for each JDBC connection
+- Default admin bootstrap now repairs invalid or legacy password values
+- Broken user seed data was removed to avoid plain text password issues
+- "Today" report queries now use local time instead of UTC-only date checks
+- Maven compiler settings now match the documented Java 17 requirement

 ## Notes

 - Passwords are not retrievable in plaintext (one-way hashes only).
 - `STAFF` UI is intentionally limited to operational actions.
+- The app uses SQLite, so the database is stored as a local `.db` file rather than a separate database server.